Build Host Constraints

 The KIWI NG boxed plugin: Building in a Self-Contained Environment

 In general, our goal is to support any major distribution with KIWI NG.
-However for building images we rely on core tools which are not under our control.
-Also several design aspects of distributions like secure boot and working with upstream projects are different and not influenced by us.
-There are many side effects that can be annoying especially if the build host is not of the same distribution vendor than the image target.
+However, for building images, we rely on core tools that are not under our control.
+Also, several design aspects of distributions like secure boot and working with upstream projects are different and not influenced by us.
+There are many side effects that can be annoying, especially if the build host is not of the same distribution vendor as the image target.

 Package Manager Behavior